Cost of Attendance

 Salem State Undergraduate Estimated Tuition Worksheet

-Students can use the Undergraduate Estimated Tuition Worksheet to estimate their undergraduate tuition per year while they attend Salem State.
-Reviewing information on the tuition and fees each year is another excellent way to see what the final bill could be.
+Students can use the Undergraduate Estimated Tuition Worksheet to estimate their annual undergraduate tuition at Salem State.
+Reviewing the yearly details on tuition and fees is also a great way to understand what the final bill might be.

-For information on tuition and fees, billing, and payment options, please visit the following:
+For information on billing and payment options, please visit the following: